potentialfudge/metabolize/README.md

   continuous, SMILES auto-detected for chemical structure strings).
-- **Advanced mode**: everything in simple mode, plus explicit per-parameter encoding control (one-hot vs. SMILES/Morgan fingerprint), and a **downloadable standalone runner script** — a self-contained Python script (no web app, no login) that runs the same campaign loop entirely in your own terminal/IDE, saving results and statistics to local folders as you go.
+- **Advanced mode**: everything in simple mode, plus explicit per-parameter encoding control (one-hot vs. SMILES/Morgan fingerprint), and a **downloadable standalone runner script**: a self-contained Python script (no web app, no login) that runs the same campaign loop entirely in your own terminal/IDE, saving results and statistics to local folders as you go.